serkannpolatt/serkannpolatt/README.md

   <br>
  - On the way to become a Data Scientist </h3>

- - I’m currently working on a PYTHON!
+ - I’m currently working on a python

  - I’m currently learning AI

  - I’m looking to collaborate with other content creators

- - Fun fact: I love to software

  - How to reach me **https://heylink.me/serkannpolatt/**